Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 The purpose of image features is to provide a numerical means to create correspondences between images.
-Therefore, having well-defined image features has been a well established goal for enabling methods in tracking deformation.
-Image features assign numerical vectors to positions, and can be either sparse or dense.
+Therefore, having well-defined image features has been a well-established goal for the purpose of enabling methods in tracking deformation.
+Image features assign numerical vectors to positions and can be either sparse or dense.
 By comparing these vectors, features can be matched to create data correspondences.
-The feature error comparison vectors are used to create data association terms, which are terms in the cost function for optimization models such as SLAM or relative pose estimation.
-In this section we will summarize sparse features (Section~\ref{sec:sparsefeature})) and feature matching (Section~\ref{sec:matching}) followed by dense features (Section~\ref{sec:densefeature})) used in MCV.
+The feature error comparison vectors (similarity scores) are used to create data association terms, which are terms in the cost function for optimization models such as SLAM or relative pose estimation.
+In this section we summarize sparse features (Section~\ref{sec:sparsefeature})) and feature matching (Section~\ref{sec:matching}), followed by dense features (Section~\ref{sec:densefeature})) used in MCV.
 Sparse features are often used for image alignment/mapping, or other problems that require computational efficiency.
-The follow-up task of feature matching is often performed only for sparse features, since for the dense ones we are able to perform a pixelwise search over the entire image.
-Dense features are calculated over a whole image grid, and provide higher resolution at the cost of efficiency.
+The follow-up task of feature matching is often performed only for sparse features.
+For dense features, instead of using feature matching methods, we can perform a search over the entire image since the features are calculated on a regular image grid.
+Dense features are calculated over a whole image grid and provide higher resolution at the cost of efficiency.

+\metrics{} Feature detection and description often evaluate their performance for downstream tasks, since features are seldom used on their own.
+The downstream tasks can include pose estimation, in which mAA and relative pose error (RPE) are used.
+If the downstream application evaluates tissue tracking, then metrics such as endpoint error are used.
+This metric can be used when evaluating frame-to-frame matching, SfM, or SLAM works.
+Forward-backward error can be used to estimate feature robustness for matching forward and backward in time.
+Downstream accuracy estimates for SLAM systems such as tracking loss are also sometimes used.
+MMA/PCK is also used, which evaluates matching accuracy over multiple thresholds, and requires ground truth feature matches.